victorliu5296/math-notes/source/content/posts/Measure Theory Introduction.md

 This brings us to the core problem: **How can we systematically define a notion of "measure" that works for a wide variety of sets while avoiding paradoxes?**

-### 2. Intuition: Playing with Simple Examples
+2. Intuition: Playing with Simple Examples
 Let’s start by thinking about some simple cases:

-- **Intervals on the real line**: It’s straightforward to define the length of an interval \([a, b]\) as $b - a$.
+- **Intervals on the real line**: It’s straightforward to define the length of an interval $[a,b]$ as $b - a$.
 This is intuitive and works well.
+Similarly, we can define the area of a rectangle as $a \times b$, the volume of a rectangular prism as $a \times b \times c$, and so on.
-- **Finite sets**: A finite set of points, like $\{1, 2, 3\}$, might be thought of as having zero length (in terms of intervals), but it can still be measured in a different context, like counting the number of elements.
+- **Finite sets**: A finite set of points, like ${1, 2, 3}$, might be thought of as having zero length (in terms of intervals), but it can still be measured in a different context, like counting the number of elements.
 - **Countable sets**: Consider the set of all integers $\mathbb{Z}$ or the rationals $\mathbb{Q}$.
 These sets are infinite but still "small" in a certain sense—maybe they should have measure zero.
+- **The Cantor Set**: This set is a classic example of a set that has zero density but is uncountably infinite.
+It is constructed by removing the middle third of the interval $[0, 1]$ and then removing the middle third of the remaining interval.
+There is a great visualization on its Wikipedia page.
+Intuitively, we probably feel that it should have "size zero" in terms of length.

-From these examples, we see that **measuring sets** involves more than just straightforward length or area.
+From these examples, we see that measuring sets involves more than just straightforward length or area.
 We need a system that can handle everything from simple intervals to more complicated constructions.

+**Idea**: We need a general framework that can:
+- Assign a "size" to basic sets.
+- Combine these basic sets using operations like union, intersection, and complement.
+- Still produce a consistent and meaningful measure.

 ### 3. Formalization: Measure Spaces